Consumer Financial Protection Bureau: Regulatory activities

 From its creation until 2017, the CFPB "has curtailed abusive debt collection practices, reformed mortgage lending, publicized and investigated hundreds of thousands of complaints from aggrieved customers of financial institutions, and extracted nearly $12 billion for 29 million consumers in refunds and canceled debts."

-Mortgages

-Regulatory implementation regarding mortgages is covered on the bureau website.
-Topics provided for consumers include, 2013 mortgage rule implementation, resources to help people comply, quick reference charts, supervision and examination materials, and a link for feedback.
-It also provides additional information that covers rural or under-served counties, HUD-approved housing counselors, and Appendix Q.

-Appendix Q relates to the debt-to-income ratio that must be possessed for "qualified mortgages" and provides details about how to determine the factors for that calculation.
-The standard is set at no more than 43 percent.
+That figure had risen to $19 billion by 2024.
+Claims may be filed by individual customers and address a variety of unfair business practices by companies, such as refusals to remove errant fees, or to provide compensation for damages.